-If a student has a subsequent incident in which he or she violates of the Academic Integrity and Honesty policy, serious consideration will be given to suspension or expulsion.
-If a course professor adjudicates a student's second incident, he or she should assign sanctions based on the current incident alone.
+Multiple Incidents of Academic Integrity and Honesty Violations If a course professor adjudicates a student's second incident, he or she should assign sanctions based on the current incident alone.
 The professor should then refer the student to the VPSD&DOS, or designee, to determine the appropriate sanctions for multiple violations.
-The Academic Integrity Council or an Administrator may adjudicate the incident in accordance with the adjudication procedures outlined above.
+The Administrator may adjudicate the incident in accordance with the adjudication procedures outlined above.
 Any decision of suspension or expulsion is a recommendation and requires the approval of the Provost.